-What crimes are Banda and Jerbo alleged to have committed?
+What crimes is Abu Garda alleged to have committed?

-Pre-Trial Chamber I considers that there are reasonable grounds to believe that a protracted armed conflict not of an international character existed in Darfur between the Government of Sudan and several organised armed groups, including the JEM and the Sudanese Liberation Movement/Army (SLM/A).
-In this context, an attack was carried out on 29 September, 2007, on AMIS personnel, installations, material, units and vehicles stationed at MGS Haskanita.
+Pre-Trial Chamber I considered that there are reasonable grounds to believe that a protracted armed conflict not of an international character existed in Darfur between the Government of Sudan and several organised armed groups, including JEM.
+In this context, an attack was carried out on 29 September 2007 on AMIS personnel, installations, material, units and vehicles stationed at MGS Haskanita.